GigaZelensky/AntiSpoof/README.md

 Advanced, heavily customizable Minecraft plugin for detecting client spoofing attempts through brand analysis and channel monitoring.
 Designed for Spigot/Paper 1.20.4+ servers.

+---

-## Features
+## **Key Features**

-- **Client Brand Analysis**
+### **Client Brand Analysis**
-  - Block/whitelist specific client brands (Fabric, Forge, etc.)
+- Block/whitelist specific client brands (Fabric, Forge, Lunar Client, etc.)
 - Validate brand formatting (special characters detection)
 - Geyser client spoof detection

-- **Channel Monitoring**
+### **Channel Monitoring**
 - Vanilla client verification
 - Channel whitelist/blacklist system
 - Strict mode for exact channel matching

-- **Bedrock Player Integration**
+### **Bedrock Player Integration**
 - Floodgate API support
 - Username prefix verification
 - Special handling modes (Ignore/Exempt)

-- **Advanced Detection**
+### **Advanced Detection**
 - Multiple check modes (brand, channels, formatting)
 - Configurable punishment system
 - Real-time alerts with permission support

-- **Diagnostic Tools**
+### **Diagnostic Tools**
 - In-game checking commands
 - Debug mode with detailed logs
 - Live player data inspection

-- **Discord Webhooks**
+### **Discord Webhooks**
 - Fully customizable Discord Webhooks
 - Sends alerts when a player flags

+---

+## **What AntiSpoof Can Do**

+AntiSpoof is designed to catch the vast majority of cheaters who don't properly spoof their client brand or channels.
+It excels at:

+1. **Detecting Obvious Spoofers:**
+   - Most hacked clients (like Wurst or Meteor) don't spoof brands or channels properly.
+AntiSpoof catches these easily.

+2. **Enforcing Vanilla-Only Policies:**
+   - Use the vanilla check to block players who claim to be using "vanilla" but have registered plugin channels.

+3. **Blocking/Whitelisting Specific Brands or Channels:**
+   - Use regex patterns to block or allow specific client brands or channels.

+4. **Protecting Against Geyser Spoofing:**
+   - Detect Java players pretending to be Bedrock clients.

+---

+## **What AntiSpoof *Cannot* Do**

+Due to Minecraft's inherent limitations, AntiSpoof cannot:

+1. **Stop Sophisticated Spoofers:**
+   - A determined cheater with a custom client can spoof both brands and channels to mimic a truly vanilla client.
+However, such cheaters are extremely rare.

+2. **Detect VPNs or Alt Accounts:**
+   - AntiSpoof focuses on client-side detection and does not include IP-based checks.

+3. **Replace a Full Anti-Cheat:**
+   - AntiSpoof is not designed to detect in-game cheats like fly hacks or kill aura.
+It complements anti-cheat plugins but does not replace them.

+---

+## **Why AntiSpoof is Still the Best Solution**

+1. **Catches 95% of Spoofers:**
+   - Most cheaters don't spoof properly.
+AntiSpoof catches these easily.

+2. **Highly Customizable:**
+   - Tailor the plugin to your server's needs with regex patterns, whitelist/blacklist modes, and more.

+3. **Specialized Use Cases:**
+   - Whether you want to block non-vanilla clients, enforce specific mods, or protect against Geyser spoofing, AntiSpoof has you covered.

+4. **Realistic Expectations:**
+   - AntiSpoof acknowledges Minecraft's limitations and focuses on what *can* be done rather than making unrealistic promises.

+---

-## Installation
+## **Installation**

 1. **Requirements**
    - Java 21+